adobe/aio-cli-plugin-changelog/README.md

 aio-cli-plugin-changelog
 =====================

-Config Plugin for the Adobe I/O CLI
+**aio-cli-plugin-changelog** is an plugin for Adobe I/O CLI that provides possibility to generate changelog file based on release data in automatic, system agnostic way.

 <!-- toc -->
 * [Usage](#usage)